Employment Opportunities with UK Libraries

 - Provide an example of copy or a design the student has created for use in a marketing context.

-For more information on UK Libraries' Marketing and Graphic Design Internship or the application process, contact MiKayla Carter at firstname.lastname@example.org.
+For more information on UK Libraries' Marketing and Graphic Design Internship or the application process, contact the UK Libraries Marketing and Communications Department at email@example.com.

 HOW TO APPLY

-Applications for Peer Tutor Internships are accepted each year.
-Applications will be available through the University of Kentucky online employment portal where applicants will be asked to:
+Applications for the Multimedia Production Internship are accepted each spring.
+Applications will be made available through the University of Kentucky online employment portal, where students will be asked to: